Hieromon/AutoConnect/mkdocs/otaserver.md

 <img src="images/updating.png" width="240" />
 <img style="margin-left:30px;" src="images/updated.png" width="240" />

 The AutoConnectUpdate class performs the above series of operations in conjunction with the update server.
-All you need to do is attach the AutoConnectUpdate class to AutoConnect and execute the [AutoConnect::handleClient](api.md#handleclient) function.
+All you need to do is attach the AutoConnectUpdate class to AutoConnect and perform the [AutoConnect::handleClient](api.md#handleclient) function.

 ### <i class="fas fa-server"></i> Update server for the AutoConnectUpdate class